Comic Book: Halo Graphic Novel

 - Obstructive Bureaucrat: The Minister of Etiology, a Lesser Prophet who locks the ship's control systems out of distrust that the battalion that has come to secure the ship is Flood-infected.
 He forces them fight their way through the Flood again just to get the medical bay to prove they're not infected, then all the way to the hydroponics deck, wasting time and getting men killed.
 When he starts protesting Rtas's plan for self-destructing the ship, Rtas gets fed up with him and orders him to cooperate or be left for dead.

 - Raising the Steaks: The Infinite Succor was a food supply ship and the Flood has taken over the animals inside.

-- The Reveal: Rtas having two of his mandibles cut off at the climax reveals that the Elite we've been following is "Half-Jaw" of Video Game/Halo2.
+- The Reveal: Rtas having two of his mandibles cut off at the climax reveals that the Elite we've been following is "Half-Jaw" of Halo 2.

 - Taking You with Me: Rtas and Kusovai duel in a training exercise at the story's beginning.
 When Kusovai gets the upper hand, Rtas forces his momentum in a way that will let him also impale Kusovai the moment Rtas is stabbed.
 Rtas considers that enough of a victory for him, and warns Kusovai to think more creatively.